fabian-chia/anon-scanner/README.md

 # anon-scanner

-Anonymous scans an IP address or domain of your choice
+Anonymously scans an IP address or domain of your choice

 Function 1
 - Checks if the necessary packages are already installed